 - An opportunity to work interprofessionally with students across various disciplines

-- Dinner will be provided for all students on Monday, March 27th for the written competition
+- Dinner will be provided for all students on April 2nd and April 12th.

 Written Patient Case Assessment